253 results (0.275 seconds)

 The course is for people who value making a difference in their community by contributing to build strong and inclusive communities.
 If you have a genuine interest in community issues and people, great communication skills, an ability to resolve conflict quickly, to relate to people effectively and patiently and an ability to work independently and in collaboration, then this course is perfect for you.
 The course reflects the roles of workers involved in the managing, co-ordinating and/or delivering of person-centred services to individuals, groups and communities.
 This nationally recognised qualification is open to anyone studying in Australia.

-Learn how you can support people in the community who are struggling with addiction to drugs and alcohol by combining practical work placement experience and online training to gain CHC43215 Certificate IV in Alcohol and Other Drugs.
+Learn how you can support people in the community who are struggling with addiction to drugs and alcohol by combining practical work placement experience and online training.
 This course will teach you how to assess, intervene, counsel and advocate for people struggling with addiction.
-You will be equipped with the knowledge of how you could provide a range of services and interventions to people with alcohol and other drugs issues and/or implement health promotion and community interventions delivering better outcomes for your clients.
+You will be equipped with the knowledge of how to provide a range of services and interventions to people with alcohol and other drugs issues and/or implement health promotion and community interventions delivering better outcomes for your clients.